coolinmc6/recipe_box/README.md

 has_many :directions
 accepts_nested_attributes_for :directions, reject_if: :all_blank, allow_destroy: true
 ```
-* add validation for presence:
+* add validation for presence in recipe model:
 ```ruby
 validates :title, :description, :image, presence: true
 ```